akavel/rsrc/README.txt

 OPTIONS:
   -data="": path to raw data file to embed
-  -ico="": path to .ico file to embed
-  -manifest="": path to a Windows manifest file to embed -o="rsrc.syso": name of output COFF (.res or .syso) file
+  -ico="": comma-separated list of paths to .ico files to embed -manifest="": path to a Windows manifest file to embed -o="rsrc.syso": name of output COFF (.res or .syso) file